Estimated median graduate earnings based on publicly available data.

-The University of Texas at San Antonio is a public located in San Antonio, Texas.
+The University of Texas at San Antonio is a Public University located in San Antonio, Texas.
 The university enrolls approximately 30,580 students.
 It has a graduation rate of 52.6%, reflecting its student outcomes.

-Graduates of The University of Texas at San Antonio earn a median salary of $57,131 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts The University of Texas at San Antonio graduates 27% above the national median.
+Graduates of The University of Texas at San Antonio earn a median salary of $57,131 per year 10 years after starting college.
+This puts The University of Texas at San Antonio graduates 27% above the US national average of $45,000.

 Tuition at The University of Texas at San Antonio is $9,011 for in-state students and $22,051 for out-of-state students.
 The average net price after financial aid is $10,836 per year.